The ghost length and duality on the chain and cochain type levels: Introduction

 \section{Introduction}

+This work is a sequel to previous one \cite{K4, K5} in which new topological invariants have been studied.

-In \cite{ABIM}, Avramov, Buchweitz, Iyengar and Miller introduced numerical invariants of objects in triangulated categories, called the {\it levels}.
-With the notion, the cochain and chain type levels of maps were defined and studied in \cite{K4} and \cite{K5}.
-The cochain type level of a map $\alpha : Y \to X$ provides a lower bound on the number of spherical fibrations which describe a factorization of $\alpha$ in a relevant sense; see \cite[Proposition 2.11]{K4}.
+In \cite{ABIM}, Avramov, Buchweitz, Iyengar and Miller introduced a numerical invariant of an objects in a triangulated category, which is called the {\it level}.
+The invariant counts the number of steps to build the given object out of some fixed object via triangles.
+It seems to be {\it cone length} in the category.
+J{\o}rgensen \cite{J, J2, J3} developed categorical representation theory of spaces employing the singular (co)chain complexes of spaces.
+In the context of such work, the cochain and chain type levels of maps between topological spaces have been defined and studied in \cite{K4, K5}.

+The cochain type level of a map $\alpha : Y \to X$ indeed provides a lower bound on the number of spherical fibrations which describe a factorization of $\alpha$ in a relevant sense; see \cite[Proposition 2.11]{K4}.
 On the other hand, the chain type level of the identity map on a space $Y$ gives an upper bound of the L.-S. category of $Y$ in rational case; see \cite[Corollary 2.9]{K5}.
 The L.-S. category is also considered a homotopy invariant counting the number of cofibrations which construct a given space.
-Therefore it is natural to anticipate that the levels of maps inherit duality between fibrations and cofibrations, namely Eckmann-Hilton duality.
-For example, we expect that (co)chain type levels fit into an equality, which we may call duality on the levels.
+Therefore, it is natural to anticipate that the levels of maps inherit duality between fibrations and cofibrations, namely Eckmann-Hilton duality.
+For example, one might expect that chain and cochain type levels fit into appropriate equalities, which we may call duality on the levels.

-The aim of this article is to establish such an equality between these two kinds of levels.
-One of the highlights in getting the result is that we make use of a variant of Koszul duality for differential graded algebras which consists of exact functors between certain derived and coderived categories; see \cite{H-W} and \cite{Keller2} for the duality.
+In this article, we establish such equalities between these two kinds of levels; see Theorem \ref{thm:main} below.
+One of the highlights in getting the result is that we make use of a variant of Koszul duality for differential graded algebras which is given by considering exact functors between certain derived and coderived categories; see \cite{H-W, Keller2, L-H, P} for Koszul duality.
+In fact, Theorem \ref{thm:diagram} below describes such a variant.
+We can take the singular chains of a space as a coalgebra in Theorem \ref{thm:diagram}.
+In consequence, the commutative diagrams of categories in the theorem give duality of the levels in Theorem \ref{thm:main}.

+Let $X$ be a space and $LX$ the free loop space, namely the space of all continuous maps from the circle $S^1$ to $X$ with compact-open topology.
+String topology initiated by the fascinating paper of Chas and Sullivan \cite{C-S} describes a rich structure in the homology of the free loop space $LM$ of a closed oriented manifold $M$.
+A basic one of the string operations is the so-called loop product on the shifted homology $H_{*+\dim M}(LM)$.
+The key to defining these operations is to construct a shriek map (an Umkehr map or a wrong way map) associated with the diagonal map on $M$.